-Fitbit will also introduce new competitions in the Fitbit app that allow family members to compete against each other to achieve certain step goals.
+The Fitbit Ace also introduces new competitions in the Fitbit app that allow family members to compete against each other to achieve certain step goals.

 Alongside the Fitbit Ace, the company is introducing a new Fitbit family account.
 This will allow parents to keep a closer eye on their children’s activity, progress, and friend requests in the Fitbit app.
 There’s also a new child view setting, which limits what data your child sees in the app.
 If you don’t want them to see their friend requests, you can turn that feature off.

-The Fitbit Ace is shipping in late May 2018 and costs $99.95.
+The Fitbit Ace is now available for $99.95.
 That’s not a bad cost to help keep your kids healthy and active!

 The sucessor to the older Garmin vivofit jr. fitness tracker, this new device has two big upgrades.
 While the original had a black and white screen, the vivofit jr. 2 gets a color screen for the first time.
 The other major change for this kid’s fitness tracker is that you can get bands with branded artwork, including several from the Disney family of characters, including Marvel and Star Wars-based bands.